Britannia Education Trust

 Each rule is associated with a colour so that it is clearly identifiable to adults and children.
 The rules are prominently displayed on circles of coloured card which correspond with the relevant rule.
 Time is given in assemblies and classes to discuss and remind children what the rules mean, giving examples and discussing their meaning.
 All staff should make sure that the rules are discussed at the beginning of each term and that they use circle times to reinforce them.

 It is important to remember that children who have specific EBD issues may require further support and specific strategies to manage their behaviour.
-In such cases teachers should liaise with the SENCO and Learning Mentors.
+In such cases teachers should liaise with the SENCO/inclusion team.
 Such strategies could range from a behaviour reward chart to a PSP (Pastoral Support Plan).

 Children who have been professionally diagnosed with severe learning difficulties and/or with complex needs may require the behaviour rules and consequences to be adapted for them.